 By the way, folks who still hold to these doctrines have learned that talking about predestination by name puts people off, so they use code words and phrases.
 “Grace” is one - ironically, a comment on the belief that you are saved by the grace of God only, and there was nothing you could have done about it.
 Sometimes in this context “grace” boils down to an attitude like, “God picked me and he didn’t pick you,” not an attitude I’m comfortable with.
 Another code phrase is “the sovereignty of God,” a nod to the notion that if God created some people just to go to hell, that’s His prerogative.
 Once, I met up with a friend who had fallen hard into extreme Calvinistic beliefs in the years since we had gone to the same church.
 Wanting to know if I was “of the elect” like she was, she asked me, “Do you believe in the sovereignty of God?”
-And I said, “Of course I do,” and she said “Hallelujah!,” because she thought I meant that I had also bought into predestination.
+And I said, “Of course I do,” and she said “Hallelujah!,” because she thought I meant that I had also bought into the version of predestination theology that she had swallowed hook, line, and sinker.
 But of course I meant nothing of the sort.
 I only meant that I believe that God is sovereign.
 Who could call himself or herself a Christian and NOT believe that?

 ***As an aside, Calvin’s doctrine that some people are born bound for Hell and some are born bound for Heaven allowed the Puritans to disdain and even mistreat those who were outside their “club,” since anyone who didn’t believe as they did was going to hell anyway.
 I wouldn’t be bringing this up, except that even as I write this, the United States is still home to men of Western European descent and born to great wealth, who retain the attitude that God has singled them out for the privileges of being white and rich (and presumably Heaven-bound).
 And if other people are brown and/or poor, it’s because God has singled THEM out for them out for hardship.
 No, these haters and bigots are not Calvinist in any meaningful sense, but they are the by-products of generations of Calvinist attitudes toward “outsiders.”